Skip to header Skip to main navigation Skip to main content Skip to footer

 Welcome to my static web page!

-defines an ordered (numbered) list.
-Each list item is marked with the<li>
+• <ul> and <ol>: The <ul> tag defines an unordered (bulleted) list, while <ol> defines an ordered (numbered) list.
+Each list item is marked with the <li> tag.

 🎨 Best Practices